 Dunna, a non-profit organisation in Colombia, has since 2010 made integral yoga available to demilitarised militants and victims of the decades long armed conflict.
 More than 1400 people have participated and Dunna’s research has shown that yoga is an effective, low cost intervention for PTSD.
 Read more about their work here.

 Helen Cushing (Ahimsa), the founder of Life Beyond Trauma has been doing pioneering work to help war veterans in Australia overcome the trauma of war over the past 12 years.
 Life Beyond Trauma is at the forefront of applying yoga in the treatment of trauma-related issues, including post-traumatic stress disorder (PTSD), turning around the lives of men and women who have served in conflicts around the world.
-Watch a short documentary film, Hope for Heroes, and find out more about this work at www.lifebeyondtrauma.com.
+Watch a short documentary film, Heroes of Peace, and find out more about this work at www.lifebeyondtrauma.com.

 The Seva Unite Prison Freedom Project has enrolled over 350 inmates in several facilities around South Africa in its five weekly volunteer-led prison yoga classes.
 Teaching is also done through correspondence courses; Seva Unites distributes yoga manuals and course materials and mentors inmates through letter writing.
 Watch Free Inside, an inspiring short documentary about this rehabilitation work through yoga: “True freedom is an inside job.”